lbod/delitetutorial/tutorials/beginner.md

     npm install -g generator-delite-element

-And create a new directory (named `custom`, which will also be our package name) and change directory to it using the command :
+And create a new directory (named `title-package`, which will also be our package name) and change directory to it using the command :

-    mkdir -p custom
+    mkdir -p title-package
-    cd custom
+    cd title-package

 Run Yeoman to create our scaffold

     yo delite-element

-You'll be prompted to enter the widget package name & the name of the custom widget element, accept the defaults for delite widget element package
+You'll be prompted to enter the widget package name & the name of the custom widget element, enter the following choices shown in brackets below.
-& delite widget element name, select no for the rest of the options.

     ?
-What is the name of your delite widget element package? (custom) ?
-What do you want to call your delite widget element (must contain a dash)? (custom-element) ?
-Would you like your delite element to be built on a template? n ?
+What is the name of your delite widget element package? (title-package) ?
+What do you want to call your delite widget element (must contain a dash)? (title-widget) ?
+Would you like your delite element to be built on a template? (n) ?
 Would you like your delite element to providing theming capabilities? n ?
 Will your delite element require string internationalization? n ?
 Will your delite element require pointer management? n